 For employees to successfully blow the whistle on unstable dams, they need stronger guarantees of protection.
 Whistleblower reward laws, which allow whistleblowers to report outside of the company, could be a powerful tool for providing this protection.
 By establishing government-protected channels for reporting, these laws ensure that whistleblowers have a confidential path to report directly to law enforcement.
 The financial reward for whistleblowers whose original information leads to a successful prosecution also creates an important incentive to take the risk of reporting.
 American whistleblower reward laws, such as the Dodd Frank whistleblower program, can provide a model for successful reward programs.

 Due to their global reach, American whistleblower reward laws can also provide a pathway for whistleblowers around the world.
 The Brumadinho collapse and subsequent investor initiatives have established that tailings dam failures can be major financial liabilities.
-While the Dodd-Frank whistleblower program is not a safety or environmental whistleblower program, it allows whistleblowers to confidentially report companies publicly listed on the New York Stock Exchange who mislead investors about risks that could affect share value.
+While the Dodd-Frank whistleblower program is not a safety or environmental whistleblower program, it allows whistleblowers to confidentially report public companies who mislead investors about risks that could affect share value.
 Since this program began in 2011, international whistleblowers from 123 countries have submitted reports.

 Whistleblowers have the potential to provide a crucial early warning system for unstable dams, but this potential can only be realized with meaningful protections and sufficient encouragement for whistleblowers to step forward.
 As the threat of unstable dams grows, regulators, safety advocates, and local communities should recognize strong whistleblower laws as a crucial aspect for safety reforms.